dopeboy/dopeboy.github.io/_posts/2018-11-08-bot-for-a-cause-round-2.md

 > It was a pleasure working with Manish on a Slackbot to interface with our internal systems.
 I appreciate the work he does and the cause it supports.

-And here's how the money was used (student demo day):
+And here's how the money was used (from a student demo day):

 <img src='https://i.imgur.com/v8ctmOH.jpg' height="400" />